Quivers with relations for symmetrizable Cartan matrices I : Foundations: -locally free -modules

 \section{$\tau$-locally free $H$-modules}

 Let $M$ be an indecomposable $H$-module.
 Recall that $M$ is $\tau$-\emph{locally free} if $\tau^k(M)$ is locally free for all $k \in \Z$.
 Furthermore, $M$ is called \emph{preprojective} (resp. \emph{preinjective}) if there exists some $k \ge 0$ such that $M \cong \tau^{-k}(P)$ (resp. $M \cong \tau^k(I)$) for some indecomposable projective $H$-module $P$ (resp. indecomposable injective $H$-module $I$).
-A $\tau$-locally free $H$-module $M$ is \emph{regular} if $M$ is neither preprojective nor preinjective.
+A $\tau$-locally free $H$-module $M$ is \emph{$\tau$-locally free regular} if $M$ is neither preprojective nor preinjective.
+(An indecomposable module $M$ over a finite-dimensional algebra is called \emph{regular} if $\tau^k(M) \not= 0$ for all $k \in \Z$.)

 Let $\cC$ be a $K$-linear category.
 The \emph{stable category} $\underline{\cC}$ (resp. $\ov{\cC}$) is the quotient category of $\cC$ modulo the ideal of all morphisms factoring through projective (resp. injective) objects.